isabella232/content-hub-adapter-filesystem/docs/README.md

 1. [Installation](installation.md)

-    How to administrate the content-hub-adapter-filesystem extension (especially in CoreMedia Studio).
+    How to administrate the content-hub-adapter-filesystem plugin (especially in CoreMedia Studio).

 1. [Contribute](contribute.md)